 At Biotherapy International we apply many conventional procedures, including many conventional immunotherapy procedures.
 In addition, we may offer more innovative procedures based on our own research and experience.
 These are all based on basic science and pre-clinical animal experiments, but are not yet fully considered “evidence-based medicine”.
 Unfortunately, introducing new treatments may take 10-15 years from discovery, and patients at risk cannot afford to wait until the needed procedure is fully approved.
 Experimental procedures can be applied before receiving formal approval, or when regulatory or institutional formal approval is pending.

 Although it sometimes makes sense, the official answer is NO. First, every patient must be convinced that he/she was treated by the most progressive and fully approved conventional treatment because no one can offer more successful treatment if there is no prior data available.
-The more important answer is the following: conventional treatment, surgery, chemotherapy, radiation or any of the new drugs are initially very effective at eliminating visible cancer.
-As such, most patients with both hematologic malignancies and solid tumors can reach a stage known as minimal residual disease (MRD).
+Conventional treatments such as surgery, chemotherapy, radiation, or any of the new drugs are initially very effective at eliminating visible cancer.
+As such, most patients can reach a stage known as minimal residual disease (MRD).
 Every course of immunotherapy works much better against a smaller number of cancer cells, so it is in the patient’s best interest to apply innovative immunotherapy at the stage of MRD.
-This offers immunotherapy the best opportunity to eliminate residual cancer cells that are resistant to conventional treatment and in many cases, this is in our opinion the only timing that provides the optimal chance for cure.
+This offers immunotherapy the best opportunity to eliminate residual cancer cells that are resistant to conventional treatment, and in many cases, this is, in our opinion, the only timing that provides the optimal chance for a cure.

 When is the best time for cancer treatment at Biotherapy International?